 One of our graduates (who took the basic course), was able to land a very good job as an adjuster specializing in content claims after her graduation.

-Why would I put such devastating information in a blog?
-Obviously it is in the Adjusters Insurance School’s best interest to paint a rosy picture to obtain more students because, frankly, we have found that we can’t just live on prayer.
+Why would I put such devastating information on a blog?
+Obviously, it is in the Adjusters Insurance School’s best interest to paint a rosy picture to obtain more students because, frankly, we have found that we can’t just live on the prayer.
 However, sometimes industries do not level with people who are looking for work.
 All industries have their issues.
 My son in law once told me that if you have a $50,000 job you will put up with $50,000 worth of crap.
 If you are making $100,000 you will be putting up with $100,000 worth of crap.
-So lets get real here.
+So let’s get real here.
 Yes, there are problems in the insurance adjusting industry but look at what nurses have to put up with.
-Or give any sales organization bent on quotas and goals, a look and you will see that sales may not be a field for you even though some people are rockin and rollin in this job..
+Or give any sales organization bent on quotas and goals, a look and you will see that sales may not be a field for you even though some people are rocking and rolling in this job.
 And, what kind of guts does it take to become a law enforcement officer no matter what the pay?

 Judge Judy left the bench where she was a public servant.
 Martha Stewart left her job on Wall Street and her stint as a model to move on.
 Dr. Phil laments the time when he was a failing family therapist.
 Careers are not just for anyone.